BenedictusAryo/cluster-serverless/docs/CLOUDFLARE_TUNNEL_GITOPS_SETUP.md

 Continue to **Part 2** below to enable GitOps routing.

-**Method 2: Simplified GitOps with Token Mode + Single Wildcard Route (RECOMMENDED)**
+**Method 2: Simplified GitOps with Token Mode + Cilium Gateway (RECOMMENDED)**

-Actually, you don't NEED credentials.json for GitOps routing!
+You still don't need `credentials.json`.
+We keep token mode, but the wildcard route now terminates on the Gateway API listener so that HTTPRoutes (in Git) decide where requests land.

 **The Simple Approach:**